SEARCH

 The rest of my free time is spent taking photos and wandering around aimlessly.
 Watching birds and insects.
 Just being there.
 And making things.
 I’d rather build stuff than pull weeds.

 The border looks pretty in this next photo but that was short-lived.
-The plants did not like the soil—perhaps it was bad composted manure—and most had to be moved the following spring.
+The plants did not like the soil—perhaps it was a load of bad (composted) manure—and most had to be moved the following spring.
+This was a big setback for the garden.
+I’ll never know if it was tainted manure.
+I just know a whole swath of plants struggled.

 You may notice the board over the little pond in the next picture.
 I do that to give my fish a place to hide from cats and birds.

 At this point I’m still figuring out the plants.
-It’s a happy jumbled mess at this point.
-A few plants are growing way too high, blocking out others.
+It’s a happy jumbled mess.
+A few plants are growing way too high, blocking out others, so I divide and transplant, mostly in late spring when they’re small.

 Gardening is always a work in progress.
 All journey, no destination: just a few rest spots along the way.